MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/cli/pipeline-variable-group-secret-nonsecret-variables.md

 variableGroupName="Contoso Variable Group"

 # Sign in to Azure CLI and follow the directions.
 May be unnecessary in some environments.
 echo "Sign in.
-(For Cloud Shell, provide the device authentication code.)" az login
+(For Cloud Shell, provide the device login code.)" az login

 # Create a resource group and a storage account.